-An experienced orthodontist like Dr. Jeff will be able to tell how your wisdom teeth are coming through by taking an x-ray of your mouth.
+An experienced orthodontist will be able to tell how your wisdom teeth are coming through by taking an x-ray of your mouth.
 Based on the results, the impact wisdom teeth are having on the rest of your mouth as they erupt, and the severity and frequency of your symptoms, he may recommend further treatment, including wisdom tooth removal.

 Can my wisdom teeth erupting undo my orthodontic results?

 Timing is the major issue when exploring this question.
 Some patients do see a slight shifting of their teeth, or a relapse, in their late teens to early adult years.
 Obviously, this is when wisdom teeth tend to come in as well.
 A study done by the University of Iowa placed sensors between the teeth to compare the amount of pressure on them with and without wisdom teeth.
 There was no difference between the two.
 Our wisdom teeth really do not exert enough pressure on the surrounding teeth to cause them to move.
 But we know that we do tend to experience some shifting around that age, and if our wisdom teeth are not a factor, what is?